kaveh7293/Kaveh-Portfolio/README.md

   * The height of the barplots for each group can be used to evaluated whether the fifa world ranking is fair because only 32 teams are qualified into the world cup.
 As shown, in most of the cases, the average of the rankings are arround 15 to 50.
 The groups whose average rankings are over 30 probably contain teams which are either the host (so they do not need to compete for qualification) or their fifa world ranking is well-determined.
 Another reason could be infair contribution of different continents.
 For example, in 2006 world cup none of the 4 Asian teams were qualified into the next stage.
   * To have groups with similar level of difficulties, fifa divided teams into four different categorizes.
 In each group, there are only one team from each category.
 The uniform height of the bar plots at each year can show the same level of difficulties for that world cup.

-<h2> Performance of different continents in all the worldcups. </h2>
+<h2> Performance of Different Continents in the Previous World-cups. </h2>
 <p>In the following we show the number of wins, loses and draws for the teams from different continents.
 Teams from Europ and South America have the highest ratio of win/lose and win/draw compared to countries from different continents.
 This justify the lower number of teams from Asia and Africa in the world cup.
 In the following we investigate whether there is an improve in the performance of the countries from Asia, Africa and Concacaf regions.
 FIFA usually plans to improce the performance of the countries from these regions to make the World Cup more exciting.</p>
 * This is the countplot for the performance of different continents in the world cups:
 ![](https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Continents_Performances.png)